runemadsen/rune.js/index.md

 });
 ```

-If you open the HTML file in your browser, you will see a blank page, as we've only created a blank canvas.
-To make sure that your code is working, add the following code to your `sketch.js` file and refresh your browser.
+If you open the HTML file in your browser, you will see a blank page, as we haven't called any drawing functions yet.
+Add the following code to `sketch.js` and refresh your browser.

 ```js
 r.rect(0, 0, 200, 200).fill(0, 0, 255);